-Got the children’s grandparents in Singapore for a visit and you’ve already done Gardens by the Bay, the Night Safari and the other regular stuff?
+Got the children’s grandparents in Singapore for a visit (at last!) and you’ve already done Gardens by the Bay, the Night Safari and the other regular stuff?
 Don’t panic!
 We’ve got you covered with this list of fun things to do that’s perfect for young and old alike!

 #1 More Asian Food